vbhat1976/terraform-workshop/exercises/7/README.md

 Either a quoted string block label or an opening brace ("{") is expected here.
 ```

-Here, we're just getting used to what things look like depending on our type of error encountered
+Here, we're just getting used to what things look like depending on our type of error encountered.
+These syntax errors happen early in the processing of terraform commands.

 ### Validation Errors